knu/wp-syntax-download-extension/readme.txt

 = 1.0.2 =
 Follow the critical change made in WP-Syntax 0.9.11, which is now the least requirement version.
-As a bonus, WordPress 3.0 or later is now required.
+As a bonus, WordPress 3.0 or later is required.

 = 1.0.1 =